Home Compare ROK vs VALMT.HE

 Rockwell Automation vs Valmet Oyj: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Valmet Oyj carrying a narrow edge on growth.
+Valmet Oyj holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 Rockwell Automation still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Rockwell Automation carries the stronger setup — intact trend against Valmet Oyj's broken trend.
 That leaves a split case: the structural lead stays with Valmet Oyj, but the market is not currently confirming it.

 INDUSTRY COMPARISON